 Receive your bankbook and cash card

 The bankbook is given immediately.
-The cash card is mailed to your registered address within 1–2 weeks.
+The cash card is mailed to your registered address later; the exact timing varies depending on the bank's screening and postal delivery (often several weeks).
 You can use the bankbook for deposits, withdrawals, and balance checks at any post office or Yucho ATM.
 The cash card lets you use ATMs without the bookbook.

 After 6 Months: Adding a Better Bank

-After you've been in Japan for 6 months, the rest of the banking world opens up.
+After you have been in Japan for 6 months, it generally becomes easier to apply for accounts at more banks, although approval still depends on your residence status, remaining period of stay, employment, phone number, documents, and each bank's screening policy.
 Adding a second bank account — ideally an internet bank — gives you significant advantages:

 - Better online banking apps with English/multilingual interfaces